derhass/HelloCube/README.md

 ### Requirements

-For windows, project files for Visual Studio 2010 to 2015 are provided.
-They generate statically linked binaries which should run out-of-the-box even when copied to another system.
+For windows, a Visual Studio project file is provided.
+It should work beginning with VS 2010 and generates statically linked binaries which should run out-of-the-box even when copied to another system.
 For Linux with GNU make, a simple Makefile is provided.
 It tries to findthe GLFW3 library via pkg-config.

 To run this program, you need an OpenGL implementation supporting (at least) GL 3.2